Overview

 Research interests

 Investigating the wind and flow dynamics in solar and wind farms to inform design and operational strategies.
-Examples include wind loads on solar panels and heliostats, along with how urban photovoltaics and agrivoltaics impact heat and airflow transfer in urban and rural settings.
+Examples include wind loads on solar panels and heliostats, heat mitigation in PV arrays, and how urban photovoltaics and agrivoltaics impact heat and airflow transfer in urban and rural settings.

 Using analytical and experimental approaches to analyse and manipulate turbulence in different flow applications